Clean PowerPoint slides are the way forward!

 You may be forgiven for thinking that receiving the message in two ways, on screen and verbally, will help to reinforce it, but actually the exact opposite is true.

 People read much faster than they speak, so when faced with a slide full of text, most of your audience will focus on reading the message, leaving you talking to yourself.
-While reading they are actually listening to their own internal voice.
-You will be speaking more slowly, so rather than a stereo effect, you have two voices speaking out of sync, your voice being more of a distraction than a help.
+People can’t read and listen at the same time.
+What happens when a person reads: simply, they will be listening to their own internal voice, and quickly too as we can read fast.
+A presenter will be speaking the same text much more slowly, so rather than a stereo effect, the effect is two voices speaking out of sync.
+And the presenter ends up being more of a distraction than a help.

 If you want the audience to understand and remember your words, present just one, short, clear statement per slide and a visual which explains and clarifies it.
 You and the audience should be able to read the statement in a matter of seconds, and then focus on attaining a deeper understanding through the visual and your spoken words.
 If you need notes to help you, no problem, but keep your notes to yourself, not on the screen.